Freedom of movement for LGBTI people

 What is the Intergroup doing?

-During the 2010-2014 parliamentary term, freedom of movement will be particularly affected by the Stockholm Programme, the European Commission’s policies in the areas of justice, freedom and security for European citizens until the year 2014.
-The position of the European Parliament is clear, and states that freedom of movement must be secured for all citizens without discrimination, including sexual orientation.
-The Intergroup is monitoring developments around the Stockholm Programme, and already issued warnings about not considering universal freedom of movement as a priority.
+The position of the European Parliament on freedom of movement of LGBTI people is clear, and states that freedom of movement must be secured for all citizens without discrimination.
+The Intergroup is monitoring developments around the freedom of movement, and already issued warnings about not considering universal freedom of movement as a priority.

 The Intergroup also occasionally facilitates contact between citizens whose freedom of movement is affected by their gender identity or sexual orientation on the one hand, and national politicians or relevant local authorities on the other hand.